Standard Convertible Note Terms: Everything You Need to Know

 - Discount rate: This calculates how much is owed in compensation for the extra investment risk.

-- Next equity financing: The next round of financing for the convertible note; in most cases, conversion is automatic.
+- Next equity financing: The next round of financing for the convertible note; in most cases, the conversion is automatic.

 Essentially, standard convertible note terms protect both businesses and investors, providing a quick, inexpensive, simple means of raising funds.